bzambri/het_chem/README.md

 <img src="png/MIPAS_HNO3_Vortex_02.png" alt="Feb_HNO3_pdf"/>
 <img src="png/MIPAS_HNO3_Vortex_03.png" alt="Mar_HNO3_pdf"/>

-I think the most noticeable thing here is the bump in HNO3 in Feb and especially March in WACCMhet008.
+Besides the clear indication of heterogeneous processing (compare to noHetChem), I think the most noticeable thing here is the bump in HNO3 in Feb and especially March in WACCMhet008.

 ## HNO<sub>3</sub> CDFs
 In all cases, all the CDFs are drawn from different distributions: